mohitjangra6017/tx_data/readme.md

 The Totara Talent Experience Platform (TXP) comprises three powerful solutions to help you build a better workplace, increase resilience and prosper in today’s fast-changing world.

+1. **Totara Learn**
-1. **Totara Learn**, the flexible LMS trusted by millions of learners and favoured by companies worldwide to deliver transformational learning, and now even more powerful and adaptable to the unique needs of your organization.
+   The flexible LMS trusted by millions of learners and favoured by companies worldwide to deliver transformational learning, and now even more powerful and adaptable to the unique needs of your organization.

+2. **Totara Engage**
-2. **Totara Engage**, the new Learning Experience Platform (LXP) is built to engage, unite and upskill your workforce.
+   The new Learning Experience Platform (LXP) is built to engage, unite and upskill your workforce.
    Totara Engage empowers employees to simplify complex knowledge sharing with collaborative workspaces and Microsoft Teams integration, to deliver higher employee engagement.

+3. **Totara Perform**
-3. **Totara Perform**, with flexibility, organizational control and continuous performance management at its core, our new performance management system enables the modern enterprise to deliver peak productivity.
+   With flexibility, organizational control and continuous performance management at its core, our new performance management system enables the modern enterprise to deliver peak productivity.
 Evidence-based performance reviews allow for objective performance measurement to boost workplace productivity, anytime, anywhere.